Mastercard/flow/assert/assert-junit5/README.md

-Temporary tracer limits also reject reporting other than `Reporting.NEVER`, capture other than `LogCapture.NO_OP`, replay, contexts/applicators, residue/checkers, autonomous actors, chains, basis, shared message instances, fan-in, noncanonical prerequisites and non-class source URIs.
+Temporary tracer limits also reject reporting other than `Reporting.NEVER`, capture other than `LogCapture.NO_OP`, replay, contexts/applicators, residue/checkers, autonomous actors, chains, shared message instances, fan-in, intra-flow publication, noncanonical prerequisites and non-class source URIs.
 These are fail-closed implementation boundaries, **not new permanent support restrictions**.
 Resource declarations do not authorize any of those unsupported surfaces or promote chains.
 Explicit serial resource declarations also reject reports, capture, replay, applicators/checkers,